 I was trying to protect myself, and I was in denial.
 I didn’t want to have to feel like a failure because other people could get jobs, and I couldn’t.
 Instead of owning up to the fact that maybe they were better or putting in more effort than me I’d just go back to making excuses.
-I thought making excuses would be a way to keep my ego in tact still and prevent me from feeling how I geniuely felt….
+I thought making excuses would be a way to keep my ego intact still and prevent me from feeling how I genuinely felt….
 Like shit.
 I wish I had just sat in that feeling.
 That I could just accept that I felt like shit rather than try to make myself feel better with excuses that were never going to make me actually be better.

 In today’s world, it’s hard not to look at Facebook or Instagram and see how well everyone else is doing.
 This highlight reel facade we call social media only further cements that idea into our heads.
 The truth is, most of us are struggling, and most of us aren’t exactly where we want to be.

 So, here I am.
 28 years old, with some experience under my belt and some tricks up my sleeve, but still not anywhere near as successful as I want, or would have hoped to be, at this point in my life.
 I’m slowly realizing… that’s okay.

 I wish we lived in a world where I, and others like me, could be more open about our insecurities rather than see them as a sign of weakness.
 This is my reason for writing this, to remind other audio engineers, musicians, and songwriters (and myself) that it’s okay to accept the struggle.
 It’s part of the process and the journey.
 If it were easy, it wouldn’t feel as good when we are able to see a project through to completion.

 My unreasonable expectations have only made me feel worse about myself and hindered my growth.
 All I can do is keep moving forward, keep doing things that will make me a better version of myself, and do things that will give me a better chance at being successful… and maybe getting lucky.